Hungerarray/voice-ai/Docs/Reference.md

 After more tests, sending wav file yielded much better response than what live streaming was capable of.

 For STT, we will use PyAudio to record sound, then use a VAD to find if speech is being generated.
-If there is no speech detected for 3 or 4 seconds, we will then compress the wav file to only include speech sections, and then transfer this file to DeepGram to generate response.
+If there is no speech detected for some time then, we will transfer this file to DeepGram to generate response.

+### Models

+While there are multiple models to choose from, we will be using only `nova-2`.  `nova-2` also various model options to choose from,
+ - `general`
+ - `meeting`
+ - `phonecall`
+ - `voicemail`
+ - `finance`
+ - `conversationalai`
+ - `video`
+ - `medical`
+ - `drivethru`
+ - `automotive`
+ - `atc`

+For the sake of assignment we will use, `conversationalai` version.
+Further details can be found [here](https://developers.deepgram.com/docs/model#nova-2)

+#### Languages supported

+Only `nova-2-general` supports multiple languages.
+Other enhanced model only support `en-US`.

+### API Rate limits
+This is for "Pay As You Go" `nova-2` model.
+- 100 Concurrent requests

+### Cost Economics

+At "Pay As You Go" model with `nova-2`, expected cost is, `$0.0043/min`.

+### Alternatives

+Self hosting `Whisper-large` instance.

+### Additional Considerations

+They also provide Text-To-Speech API.
+For this they have only 1 model `Aura`.
+The pricing is `$0.0150/1k` characters.
+The API limits for this model are,
+    - 2000 Maximum Characters
+    - 480 Requests Per minute
+    - 2 concurrent requests

 ## OpenAI